Does Abuse Lead to Depression? Understanding the Link and Seeking Help

 • Physical Violence: Includes hitting, slapping, or any form of physical harm.

-• Emotional Neglect: Failure to provide emotional support, which can lead to feelings of worthlessness.
+• Emotional Neglect: Failure to provide emotional support, leading to feelings of worthlessness.

 • Psychological Aggression: Such as threats and manipulation, impacting emotional health.

-These experiences often result in traumatic events that have far-reaching consequences for emotional health and mental health effects.
+These experiences often result in traumatic events, bodily injury, and mental distress, which have far-reaching consequences for emotional and physical health.

 The Psychological Toll: How Abuse Affects Mental Health